johnnymetz/johnny-metz-blog/content/blog/check-django-migrations.md

   - Python
   - Django
   - Pre-commit
-draft: true
 ---

-Keeping your models in sync with your database is an important part of any Django app.
+Keeping your models in sync with your migrations is an important part of any Django app.
 My team and I make changes to our models frequently and we occassionally forget to create new migrations for those changes.
 This results in errors and data loss.
 Let's look at an example using a simple `Product` model.

 ```python
 class Product(models.Model):
     name = models.CharField(max_length=255)
 ```

-Let's say our migrations are in sync and we want to add a `quantity` field.
+Let's say we want to add a `quantity` field.

 ```python {hl_lines=[3]}
 class Product(models.Model):